guardian/consent-management-platform/README.md

 type: `boolean`

 _Required!
-Throws error is not present._ Declare whether your user is in the USA or not.
+Throws error if not present._ Declare whether your user is in the USA or not.

 ### onConsentNotification(callback)